Protected Area Permit Requirement

 Phone: +91-11-26474798 or 26218546 or 26218548 (then press 1 for English, then 3 for PAP section)

-Once processed, your PAP will be sent to you via email attachment.
+Once processed, the Bureau of His Holiness of Dalai Lama will send the PAP to you via email attachment.

-While in Sera/Bylakuppe, you must keep your PAP with you at all times to show the local authorities when you are asked for it.
+While in a Tibetan Settlement, you must keep your PAP with you at all times to show the local authorities when you are asked for it.

 PAP Recommendation Letter

-If you are requesting a PAP only to visit Sera during the time of His Holiness’ Jangchup Lamrim Teachings, you do NOT need to send a recommendation letter with your PAP application.
+Generally, if you are requesting a PAP only to visit a Tibetan Settlement during the time of His Holiness’ Teachings, you do not need to send a recommendation letter with your PAP application.
+You should check whether this information is still current at the time of the particular Teachings you wish to attend.

-If your PAP application lists additional settlement areas (more than Sera), or if you are requesting extended dates beyond December 2013 – January 2014, then you must also send a recommendation letter to the Bureau of His Holiness the Dalai Lama.
+If your PAP application lists additional settlement areas, or if you are requesting extended dates, then you must also send a recommendation letter to the Bureau of His Holiness the Dalai Lama.

 This recommendation letter is from someone you know at one of the monasteries or settlement offices and should be on the letterhead of the Tibetan Settlement Officer (of the settlement you plan to visit) or from an administrator of the monastery (a khangtsen, labrang, etc.) you wish to visit.